Lainya County: Development

 Lainya county has been affected by the huge devastation of 21 years of civil war, which makes it hard to develop.
 Therefore, even three years after the end of the war, the people's lives are threatened by the innumerable neglected landmines and unexploded bombshells that remain hidden.

 Education in the region has been very hard, children are studying under trees which actually shows how much of the region has been destroyed.
-Many teak trees in Africa's largest teak plantation (Loka West) near.
-Loka round have been destroyed by guns and deforestation has been carried out illegally, due to the lack of control when the region was under SPLA/M rebels and Sudanese soldiers.
+Many teak trees in Africa's largest teak plantation (Loka West) near. round have been destroyed by guns and deforestation has been carried out illegally, due to the lack of control when the region was under SPLA/M rebels and Sudanese soldiers.
 It makes it hard for the local Chief to have control on his region.
 Earlier in 2007-09 the notorious Lord Resistance Army known as LRA has extend their operation into the area causing thousands of civilians to flee their homes for safety.
 Most of the people in rural areas moved to Lainya central business building and starting building local shelters for the short time protection.
 Those Internally displaced person IDP some are currently living in the area while others have returned to places.